consensus-collective/UnderstandingOwnershipInSolidity/README.md

 11. For all cases, we can read the helloWorld() function (which isn't owned by the owner) and the owner public variable:
     ![](assets/2023-07-31-02-48-13.png)

+### Our Findings
+1. The transactions which failed for us were:
+  1. Running setText() as a non owner
+  2. Running transferOwnership() as a non owner
+2. This assures us that HelloWorld works as a Ownable Contract where certain functionalities can be restricted to the current owner

 ## Method 2: [Remix](https://remix.ethereum.org)
 An alternative solution using Remix